If you're just starting out with hand embroidery, one of the first questions you’ll have is: what equipment do I actually need?

 Getting your fabric tight in the hoop is one of the most important steps when you learn hand embroidery.
 I have a full guide to setting up your hoop here.

-- If you’re left-handed, place the end of the screw on the left.
+A couple of extra tips: if you’re left-handed, place the end of the screw on the left.
 If you’re right-handed, place it on the right.
+You can also tighten the screw with pliers or a screwdriver if you find it tricky to do with your fingers.

 Embroidery fabric